-Alternative Breaks, a program of the Volunteer Resource Center, sends teams of college students (between 12-18 students) to engage in community-based service projects during each college break, providing opportunities for students to learn about the problems faced by members of communities with whom they may otherwise have had little or no direct contact.
+Alternative Breaks, a program of the Volunteer Resource Center, sends teams of college students to engage in community-based service projects during each college break, providing opportunities for students to learn about the problems faced by members of communities with whom they may otherwise have had little or no direct contact.
 This immersion in diverse environments enables students to experience, discuss, and understand social issues in a significant way, ultimately, moving students towards action to make a positive impact.

 CU Alternative Breaks program is a chapter member of Break Away.
 Break Away: the Alternative Break Connection, Inc. is a national nonprofit organization that supports the development of quality alternative break programs by providing training and information primarily to colleges, universities, and nonprofit organizations interested in creating lifelong active citizens through these intensive service-learning programs.

 “Alternative Breaks was an awesome experience for me because it caused me to stop and look at my life, and start asking questions about myself.
-The other students in my group had so much insight and knowledge, and definitely challenged me in a positive way.
+The other students in my group had so much insight and knowledge and definitely challenged me in a positive way.
 Helping a community in need turned out to be really fun.
 Since my trip, I’ve become involved in planning future Alternative Break trips so that more students can have the awesome experience that I did.” - Kirsten Hayda

 “Brittany, Jackie, Matt, Katie, Allison and Lacee were excellent ambassadors for your program as well as the University of Colorado at Boulder.
 They worked very hard during their visit and are outstanding individuals.
 Thank you for the opportunity to be a part of this incredible project!” – Phillip Hollon, Director of Residential Services [The students listed above worked in a dining facility that serves approximately 1800 meals a day to the homeless and hungry in southern Nevada.]

 “My experience with the Alternative Spring Breaks program was excellent.
-Not only did it increase my awareness of issues pertaining to low income housing, but it also brought me together with the most intellectual and caring group of people I have encountered in a long time.
+Not only did it increase my awareness of issues pertaining to low-income housing, but it also brought me together with the most intellectual and caring group of people I have encountered in a long time.
 Together, we learned a lot about different areas in the US, community service, and most importantly, ourselves.” - Sarah Dobson